jmcerrejon/localdynamizer/README.md

 php artisan config:cache # Run this when update files inside /config
 ```

+## Development

+-   You can use _http://yourdomain.test/auto-login_ to skip login form and go directly to home.

 ## Interesting Packages and Libraries used

 Check _composer.json_ for more pkgs.